 Pain and Suffering

 While any serious injury can be painful, severe burns often result in a lifetime of pain.
 If your burns caused nerve damage or chronic pain, you can seek this type of compensation in your claim.
-The determined lawyers at Berry Law: Criminal Defense and Personal Injury Lawyers will fight for adequate compensation to address the full scope of your burn injuries.
+The determined lawyers at Berry Law will fight for adequate compensation to address the full scope of your burn injuries.

 What is the Statute of Limitations?